You are an overseas student if you are NOT one of the following:

 Admission criteria

-The University of Divinity Graduate Certificate in Professional Supervision or equivalent.
+- The University of Divinity Graduate Certificate in Professional Supervision or equivalent; and

 Credit